National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Content validity refers to the degree to which the set of items in a data collection instrument is known to represent the range or universe of meanings or dimensions of a construct of interest, e.g., how well the domains of a health-related quality of life index for arthritis represent the aspects of quality of life or daily functioning that are important to patients with arthritis.

 Contraindication: a clinical symptom or circumstance indicating that the use of an otherwise advisable intervention would be inappropriate.

 Control group: a group of patients that serves as the basis of comparison when assessing the effects of the intervention of interest that is given to the patients in the treatment group.
 Depending upon the circumstances of the trial, a control group may receive no treatment, a "usual" or "standard" treatment, or a placebo.
 To make the comparison valid, the composition of the control group should resemble that of the treatment group as closely as possible.
 (See also historical control and concurrent nonrandomized control.)

 Controlled clinical trial: a prospective experiment in which investigators compare outcomes of a group of patients receiving an intervention to a group of similar patients not receiving the intervention.
 Not all clinical trials are RCTs, though all RCTs are clinical trials.

 Controlled vocabulary: a system of terms, involving, e.g., definitions, hierarchical structure, and cross-references, that is used to index and retrieve a body of literature in a bibliographic, factual, or other database.
-An example is the MeSH controlled vocabulary used in MEDLINE and other MEDLARS databases of the NLM.
+An example is the MeSH controlled vocabulary used in the MEDLINE /PubMED database and other bibliographic databases of the US National Library of Medicine.

 Cost-benefit analysis: a comparison of alternative interventions in which costs and outcomes are quantified in common monetary units.